 Overall, I really enjoyed every moment and cannot wait for the future of the series!

 -Megan V., 12th Grade

-Magnus Chase and the Hammer of Thor by Rick Riordan is available for checkout from the Mission Viejo Library.
-It is also available to download from Overdrive and Hoopla.
+Magnus Chase and the Ship of the Dead is available for checkout at the Mission Viejo Library.
+It can also be downloaded for free from Overdrive and Hoopla.